Turkey presses Syrian assault as thousands flee the fighting

 At a time when Trump faces an impeachment inquiry, the move drew swift criticism from Republicans and Democrats in Congress, along with many national defense experts, who say it has endangered not only the Kurds and regional stability but U.S. credibility as well.
 The Syrian Kurdish militia was the only U.S. ally in the campaign that brought down the Islamic State group in Syria.

-Trump warned Turkey to act with moderation and safeguard civilians.
+Trump warned Turkey for moderation during its assault and safeguard civilians.
 But the opening barrage showed little sign of holding back: The Turkish Defense Military said its jets and artillery had struck 181 targets so far.

+More than a dozen columns of thick smoke rose in and around the town of Tel Abyad, one of the offensive’s first main targets.
+Turkish officials said the Kurdish militia has fired dozens of mortars into Turkish border towns the past two days, including Akcakale.

+A Kurdish-led group and Syrian activists said that despite the bombardment, Turkish troops had not made much progress on several fronts they had opened.
+But their claims could not be independently verified.

 Turkish Foreign Minister Mevlut Cavusoglu said the military intends to move 30 kilometers (19 miles) into northern Syria and that its operation will last until all “terrorists are neutralized.”

-Ankara says the Kurdish militia is linked to the outlawed Kurdistan Workers’ Party, or PKK, which has led an insurgency against Turkey for 35 years.
+Ankara considers members of the Kurdish militia to be “terrorists” because of their links to the outlawed Kurdistan Workers’ Party, or PKK, which has led an insurgency against Turkey for 35 years.
 The conflict has killed tens of thousands of people.
-The U.S. and other Western countries also deem the PKK a terrorist group.
+The U.S. and other Western countries also consider the PKK a terrorist group.

-Turkey, a NATO member, considers its operations against the Kurdish militia in Syria a matter of survival, and it also insists it won’t tolerate the virtual self-rule that the Kurds have carved out in northern Syria along the border.
+Turkey, a NATO member, considers its operations against the Kurdish militia in Syria a matter of its own survival, and it also insists it won’t tolerate the virtual self-rule that the Kurds succeeded in carving out in northern Syria along the border.

-The Turkish assault aims to create a corridor of control along the length of the border — a so-called “safe zone” — clearing out the Kurdish fighters.
+The Turkish assault aims to carve out a corridor of control along the length of the border — a so-called “safe zone” — clearing out the Kurdish militia.
 Such a zone would end the Kurds’ autonomy in the area and put much of their population under Turkish control.
-Ankara wants to settle 2 million Syrian refugees, mainly Arabs, in the zone.
+Ankara has said it aims to settle 2 million Syrian refugees, who are mainly Arabs, in the zone.

-Turkey began its offensive, dubbed “Operation Peace Spring,” on Wednesday with airstrikes and artillery shelling, followed by ground troops later in the day.
+Turkey began its offensive in northern Syria on Wednesday with airstrikes and artillery shelling, and then ground troops crossed the border later in the day.

 There already are more than 90,000 internally displaced people in the region, it said, with camps and detention centers holding tens of thousands of fighters with families.

-NATO Secretary-General Jens Stoltenberg avoided any direct criticism of Turkey’s operation, but he urged Ankara to show “restraint,” noting in Athens that the common enemy in the region is still the Islamic State group.

-The Syrian government has condemned Turkey’s military incursion and vowed to repel it.
+Australia expressed concerns it could lead to a resurgence of the Islamic State group.
+Prime Minister Scott Morrison said he had contacted the Turkish and U.S. governments overnight and admitted to being worried about the situation.

-Israeli Prime Minister Benjamin Netanyahu also condemned the operation and warned of “ethnic cleansing” against the Kurds.
+Israeli Prime Minister Benjamin Netanyahu condemned Turkey’s actions and warned of an “ethnic cleansing” against the Kurds.
 He said Israel is prepared to extend humanitarian assistance to the “gallant Kurdish people.”

-Kurdish forces are holding more than 10,000 IS members.
-Those include 2,000 foreigners, among them two British militants believed to be part of a cell that beheaded hostages.
-El Shafee Elsheikh and Alexanda Amon Kotey are part of nearly 50 IS members to be moved by Friday from Syria to Iraq, according to two Iraqi intelligence officials who spoke on condition of anonymity because they were not authorized to brief the media.
+In Washington, officials said Wednesday that two British militants believed to be part of an Islamic State cell that beheaded hostages had been moved out of a detention center in Syria and were in U.S. custody.

+The two, El Shafee Elsheikh and Alexanda Amon Kotey, along with other British jihadis allegedly made up the IS cell that was nicknamed “The Beatles” by surviving captives because of their English accents.
+In 2014 and 2015, the militants held more than 20 Western hostages in Syria and tortured many of them.

+The group beheaded seven American, British and Japanese journalists and aid workers and a group of Syrian soldiers, boasting of the butchery in videos posted online.

-Associated Press writers Suzan Fraser in Ankara, Turkey, Zeynep Bilginsoy in Istanbul, Edith M. Lederer at the United Nations, Qassim Abdul-Zahra in Baghdad and Bassem Mroue in Beirut contributed.
+Associated Press writers Suzan Fraser in Ankara, Turkey, Zeynep Bilginsoy in Istanbul, Edith M. Lederer at the United Nations and Bassem Mroue in Beirut contributed.

-This version corrects the name of the aid agency to Doctors of the World, not Doctors Without Borders.